mattiaongit/enjoy/README.md

 Enjoy - Car sharing routes clusters analysis
 ==================

-Tracking movements of car sharing serivice Enjoy, to perform some cluster analysis and spot recurring travel patterns, this could be used to exploit a predictive model and some privacy issue on drivers' behaviours and their habits.
+Tracking movements of car sharing serivice Enjoy, performing some cluster analysis to spot recurring travel patterns, as this could be used to build a predictive model and expose some privacy issue on drivers' behaviours and their habits.